composer/composer/doc/articles/scripts.md

 }
 ```

+## Event classes

 When an event is fired, your PHP callback receives as first argument a
 `Composer\EventDispatcher\Event` object.
 This object has a `getName()` method
-that lets you retrieve event name.
+that lets you retrieve the event name.

-Depending on the script types (see list above) you will get various event
+Depending on the [script types](#event-names) you will get various event
 subclasses containing various getters with relevant data and associated
 objects: